 Public school 10th, 11th and 12th grade students may be eligible to participate in this program.
 The purpose of the program is to promote rigorous educational pursuits, and provide a wider variety of options to high school students by enabling 10th, 11th and 12th graders to enroll full-time or part-time, without cost to them, in a non-sectarian course or program in any eligible Minnesota post-secondary institution.
-Students must communicate their intent to enroll in any PSEO Coursework by May 30 of the spring prior to the school year.
+Students must communicate their intent to enroll in any PSEO Coursework by May 30 of the spring prior to the school year (fall term) or by October 30 (spring term).
 See your counselor for more information.